Colleges by Location

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 495 students overall (including freshmen) at Merrimack College in 2024.
+495 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2024.
 Institutional grants or scholarships that are not based on financial need were given to 156 full-time freshman.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $5,584,274 while the state aid is $13,538.
+Federal non-need-based scholarships and grants totaled $5,584,274 for students at this institution, while state aid came to $13,538.
 The total amount of institutional scholarships and awards that were not based on financial need was $32,512,672.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $242,895 USD.

 Open Applications